fleschutz/PowerShell/Docs/check-cpu.md

-## check-cpu.ps1 - Checks the CPU
+## check-cpu.ps1 - Checks the CPU temperature

-This script checks the CPU temperature.
+This PowerShell script checks the CPU temperature.

 ## Parameters
 ```powershell